nightroman/FarNet.template/README.md

 then the development location `C:\Bin\Far\x64` is used, see the project file and change if needed.

-If you build or start Visual Studio or VSCode from Far Manager then the FARHOME variable exists and set to this Far Manager directory.
+If you build or start Visual Studio or VSCode from Far Manager then `FARHOME` exists and set to this Far Manager home directory.

 ## Visual Studio